Z: Latin

 The letter Z existed in more archaic versions of Latin, but at c.
 300 BC, Appius Claudius Caecus, the Roman censor, removed the letter Z from the alphabet, because the appearance while pronouncing it imitated a grinning skull.
-A more likely explanation is that the sound that it probably represented had disappeared from Latin after turning into due to a rhotacism process, making the letter useless for spelling Latin words.
+A more likely explanation is that the sound that it represented had disappeared from Latin after turning into due to a rhotacism process, making the letter useless for spelling Latin words.
 Whatever the case may be, Appius Claudius's distaste for the letter Z is today credited as the reason for its removal.
 A few centuries later, after the Roman Conquest of Greece, Z was again borrowed to spell words from the prestigious Attic dialect of Greek.

 Before the reintroduction of z, the sound of zeta was written s at the beginning of words and ss in the middle of words, as in sōna for ζώνη "belt" and trapessita for τραπεζίτης "banker".